Ultralight dark matter detection with mechanical quantum sensors: Conclusions and outlook

 Quantum sensing technology offers a highly promising route to searches for new physics beyond the standard model.
 Macroscopic sensors have already been demonstrated as gravitational wave detectors in LIGO, and development of these technologies should continue to push the precision frontier forward for years to come.

 In this paper, we have suggested a clear target for sensing using mechanical sensing devices: models of dark matter consisting of very light bosonic fields.
 If the dark sector contains such a field, it produces a nearly monochromatic force signal on a sensor, precisely the type of signal these sensors are optimized to detect.
 We have argued that sensors with already-demonstrated sensitivities have non-trivial detection reach in this parameter space.
 With an array of sensors, one can achieve a rapidly scaling sensitivity to these dark matter candidates.
 Since these signals also act different on different materials, the use of at least two material species of sensors can be used to make differential measurements, eliminating many systematic and background errors \cite{graham2016dark}.
+In Fig. \ref{figure-limits}, we see clearly that mechanical sensors are poised to make a contribution in the kHz-MHz regime, which would provide a complement to atom interferometer and torsion balance approaches operating at sub-kHz frequencies.

 Beyond these ultra-light models, quantum-limited force sensing devices should be able to search for many other types of new physics.
 Since the sensors are macroscopic in size, they should have exquisite sensitivity to any potential signal whose strength increases with the mass of the sensor.
 Different realizations of the optomechanical force sensing paradigm could be used in complementary ways; for example, magnetic sensors could be used to search for dipole-coupled forces.
-Ultimately, a large array of these sensors could be able to search for heavy dark matter candidates purely through the gravitational interaction \cite{carney2019gravitational}.
+Ultimately, a large array of these sensors could be able to search for heavy dark matter candidates purely through the gravitational interaction \cite{Carney:2019pza}.
 This paper presents a first example of a detection target reachable with currently demonstrated mechanical sensing technology, and we hope it encourages further exploration of the potential uses of quantum sensing for physics beyond the standard model.